 The hosting services used by us serve to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, e-mail dispatch, security services and technical maintenance services, which we use for the purpose of operating this online offer.

 In doing so, we, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta data and communication data of customers, interested parties and visitors of this online offer on the basis of our legitimate interests in an efficient and secure provision of this online offer pursuant to Art.
 6 para.
 1 lit. f DSGVO in conjunction with Art.
-28 DSGVO (conclusion of a contract).
+28 DSGVO (conclusion of order processing agreement).
 Art.
+6 para.
+1 lit. lit. f DSGVO in conjunction with Art.
 28 DSGVO (conclusion of order processing agreement).

 We, or rather our hosting provider, collect on the basis of our legitimate interests within the meaning of Art.
 6 para.
 1 lit. f.
 DSGVO, we or our hosting provider collect data about each access to the server on which this service is located (so-called server log files).
+1 lit. lit. f.
+DSGVO, we or our hosting provider collect data about each access to the server on which this service is located (so-called server log files).
 The access data includes the name of the website accessed, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider.

 As far as we are aware, user data is used by OpenStreetMap solely for the purpose of displaying the map functions and temporarily storing the selected settings.
 This data may include, in particular, IP addresses and location data of the users, which, however, are not collected without their consent (usually executed within the framework of the settings of their mobile devices).